xiaoxiae/Robotics-Simplified-Website/docs/odometry/odometry.md

 Odometry is the use of data from sensors of the robot to estimate its position over time.

-This means that we can calculate where the robot is at the moment, by getting information from sensors such as an encoder, a gyro, or a camera, and performing calculations using said information.
+This means that we can calculate where the robot is at the moment, by getting information from sensors such as an encoder, a gyro, or a camera, and performing calculations on said information.

 Modified {% last_modified_at %B %-d, %Y %}
 {: .fs-2 style="text-align: right;" }